TheJuanG/U.S.-Forest-Fires/docs/p01-proposal.md

 "Wildfire Climate Connection."
 National Oceanic and Atmospheric Administration, <https://www.noaa.gov/noaa-wildfire/wildfire-climate-connection#>:\~:text=Research%20shows%20that%20changes%20in,fuels%20during%20the%20fire%20season.

 Zhong, Raymond.
 "Climate Scientists Warn of a 'Global Wildfire Crisis'."
 The New York Times, The New York Times, 23 Feb.
 2022, <https://www.nytimes.com/2022/02/23/climate/climate-change-un-wildfire-report.html>.

+### Image References:
+Mcnew, David.
+“The Windy Fire Burning in the Long Meadow Grove in Sequoia National Forest in California Earlier This Year.”
+The New York Times, 2021, https://www.nytimes.com/2021/11/17/climate/climate-change-wildfire-risk.html.

 ### Code References: